 We’re going to stop accepting guest posts

-With increasing commitments with our business and our book, we relied on other writers to publish articles on The Minimalist Vegan.
+With increasing commitments with our business, we relied on other writers to publish articles on The Minimalist Vegan.
 In fact, from the 28 pieces we posted last year, seven were from guest contributors.

 It’s been a pleasure having writers create fresh content for our readers.
 It’s also taken a lot of pressure off our publishing schedule so we would focus on other projects.

 However this year, Masa and I want to challenge ourselves to write, and create recipes from the heart, consistently.

 We want to rekindle the spark we had in the first year of our blog, where we posted over 100 articles on our own.